- Product Reviews

 Kit lenses are a great stepping stone when getting started with DSLR or MILC photography.
 They’re inexpensive, cover a modest zoom range, and are small and light.
 But the initial excitement eventually fades as you become more experienced and discover that images are a bit fuzzy at the corners, and there are purple, blue, or red fringes on some hard edges in your photos (the result of an optical fault known as chromatic aberration).
 Finally, you’ve decided: You’ve grown beyond this lens, and are ready to shop at Adorama for a replacement.
 What should the next one be?

 While you may be tempted to augment your zoom range with a wider-angle or tele zoom, or perhaps a prime lens—and these are good choices—I am here to suggest your new lens should cover roughly the same focal range as your original—perhaps a few millimeters more in either direction.
 No, I haven't lost my marbles.
-But if you want to make high-quality prints (especially larger than 4x6 inches), and not just share your images online, focus on better glass, better build, and you will see a remarkable difference in image quality if you upgrade with better quality without changing the focal range dramatically.
+But if you want to make high-quality prints, and not just share your images online, focus on better glass and better construction, and you will see a remarkable improvement in image quality if you upgrade with better quality without changing the focal range dramatically.

 What's wrong with kit lenses?